acgetchell/CDT-plusplus/README.md

 ## Maintenance status

-CDT++ v1.0.0-rc3 is the release candidate for the final C++23 release, v1.0.0, after which this repository will be archived.
-It is maintained as an independent scientific reference and regression oracle for [causal-triangulations](https://github.com/acgetchell/causal-triangulations), the supported Rust successor.
-New C++ work is limited to correctness, reproducibility, cross-implementation validation, the complete supported 2+1D move set, and the final release contract tracked by [issue #90](https://github.com/acgetchell/CDT-plusplus/issues/90).
+CDT++ v1.0.0-rc3 is the current C++23 release candidate.
+The repository remains maintained as an independent scientific reference and regression oracle for [causal-triangulations](https://github.com/acgetchell/causal-triangulations), the supported Rust successor.
+New C++ work is limited to correctness, reproducibility, cross-implementation validation, the complete supported 2+1D move set, and work approved in project issues.
+The v1.0.0 release contract remains tracked by [issue #90](https://github.com/acgetchell/CDT-plusplus/issues/90); making the GitHub repository read-only is a separate future lifecycle decision rather than an automatic consequence of that release.
+Optional Python research tooling is maintained by [issue #143](https://github.com/acgetchell/CDT-plusplus/issues/143) without making Python a scientific oracle.

 ## Table of contents